 - Nitrate (Cadmium)

 - Phenol (Post Dist.)

 *NOTE: The ability to run six simultaneous analyses is dependent on matrix and analyte type.

 Compared to other segmented flow analyzers (SFA), the Astoria’s analysis rates are up to 2X faster than comparable systems, and only use a tenth amount of reagent.

-Furthermore, unlike other segmented flow analyzers (SFA), the Astoria’s analysis rates are twice as fast and only use a tenth of the reagent.
-In other words: a standard SFA may run at 45 samples per hour and use 450 mL of reagent, while the Astoria will run at 80 – 90 samples per hour and only use 50 mL of reagent!
+- Example 1: A standard SFA may run at 45 – 50 samples per hour and use 450 mL of reagent, while the Astoria will run at 80 – 90 samples per hour and only use 50 mL of reagent.

-Therefore contact an Astoria-Pacific representative and ask him/her what system configuration or platform might be best for your laboratory.
-Whether it’s the Astoria, Astoria2 and/or Discrete analyzers, you won’t go wrong by entrusting us to satisfy your needs.
+Contact an Astoria-Pacific representative and ask him/her what system configuration or platform might be best for your laboratory.
+Whether it’s the Astoria, Astoria2 and/or rAPID-T analyzers, you won’t go wrong by entrusting us to satisfy your needs.